dnacombo/app-maxfilter/README.md

 # app-maxwell-filter

-This is a draft of a future Brainlife App using [MNE MaxFilter](https://mne.tools/dev/generated/mne.preprocessing.maxwell_filter.html).
+This is the repository of a Brainlife App using [MNE MaxFilter](https://mne.tools/dev/generated/mne.preprocessing.maxwell_filter.html).

 # app-maxwell-filter documentation